-He described helping extinguish a fire on the landing and another in a bedroom at the foot of a double bed.'So personal'
+He described helping extinguish a fire on the landing and another in a bedroom at the foot of a double bed.

 The jury heard how Mr and Mrs Ege were taken to hospital in a separate ambulance to their son, who was pronounced dead en route.